 The normal dose of paracetamol is 1 gram 4 times a day.
-Paracetamol can be taken along with Ibuprofen after food.
+Paracetamol can be taken along with Nurofen after food.

-NSAID stands for Non-steriodal anti-inflammatory drug as it is not a steroid tablet.
-Ibuoprofen controls the chemicals called prostaglandins that cause pain, swelling, warmth and redness called inflammation.
+NSAID stands for Non-steroidal anti-inflammatory drug as it is not a steroid tablet.
+Nurofen controls the chemicals called prostaglandins that cause pain, swelling, warmth and redness called inflammation.

-The normal dose of Ibuprofen is 200 mgs 3 times a day.
-Ibuprofen can be taken along with paracetamol after food.
+The normal dose of Nurofen is 200 mgs 3 times a day.
+Nurofen can be taken along with paracetamol after food.

 What can you do if over-the-counter medications do not work for back pain?

 Sometimes over-the-counter medications do not work in low back pain.
-You may have to go to your doctor to get stronger medications to control the pain and move around.
+You may have to go to your back pain specialist to get stronger medications to control the pain and move around.
 These medications have a tendency to make you become very dependent or addicted to them.
 There are controlled medications that can be used only on the recommendation of your doctor.

 What can your doctor recommend further for low back pain?

-Naproxen is the most commonly used by doctors for back pain in the inital stages.
-It has a better safety profile and therefore these are preferred by doctors than Ibuprofen.
+Naproxen is the most commonly used by back pain specialist in the initial stages.
+It has a better safety profile and therefore these are preferred by doctors than Nurofen.
 It is also called an ‘anti-inflammatory’ and NSAID medication.

-NSAID stands for Non-steriodal anti-inflammatory drug as it is not a steroid tablet.
+NSAID stands for Non-steroidal anti-inflammatory drug as it is not a steroid tablet.
 Naproxen controls the chemicals called prostaglandins that cause pain, swelling, warmth and redness called inflammation.